javaplus/PicoProjects/labs/11b_Buzzer.md

 In the last lab, we used PWM to fade an LED by updating the duty cycle after setting a fixed frequency.
 With the buzzer, we will use the duty cycle to control the volume of the buzzer and use the frequency to control the pitch.

-For wiring, this one, we will remove the button and the wires connecting to the button and then replace the LED with the buzzer.
-You can plug the long leg (+) of the buzzer into Column 30 and keep the wire going from Column 30 to the Pico at column 20 (GP16).
+For wiring this one, we will remove the button from the last lab along with it's wires and then replace the LED with the buzzer.
+You can plug the long leg (+) of the buzzer into Column 30 and the short leg(-) into Column 33.
+Keep the wire going connecting the positive side of the buzzer at Column 30 to the Pico at column 20 (GP16).
 Next run a wire from the short pin of the buzzer(-) to ground.
-The short pin of the buzzer should fit nicely into Column 34 if the positive pin is in Column 30.

 ![Buzzer Wiring Diagram](/images/11b_buzzer_bb.png)